 Steven ensures the scientific integrity of EDF’s positions and programs, and facilitates collaborations with researchers from a diversity of institutions and countries.
 He also helps identify emerging science relevant to EDF’s mission.

 Steven plays a leading role in EDF’s research efforts, including work on quantifying methane emissions from the natural gas supply chain and the use of emerging sensor technologies in improving our understanding of air pollution and related impacts on human health.
-He has been actively involved in biogeochemistry and forest ecology research for more than 35 years, and has published more than 100 scientific papers.
+He has been actively involved in biogeochemistry, forest ecology and climate change impacts research for more than 35 years, and has published more than 100 scientific papers.

 Prior to joining EDF in 2008, Steven was an environmental science professor at the University of Kansas and Brown University.
 While at Kansas he directed the Environmental Studies Program and in 1990 started one of the first sustainability programs, serving as KU’s Environmental Ombudsman.